Managing Skincare During Perimenopause & Menopause

-The following article suggests ways to manage the various conditions including diet and lifestyle changes, moisturiser and supplement regimes such as Beauty & Vitality’s Radiant Skincare range.
+The following article suggests ways to manage including diet and lifestyle changes, moisturiser and supplement regimes such as Beauty & Vitality’s Radiant Skincare range.

-(Peri)Menopause can bring with it noticeable changes to skin and hair.
+Perimenopause can bring with it noticeable changes to skin and hair.
 As oestrogen levels reduce, your skin can become drier, feel looser and thinner.
-You may also notice more hair on your face and less on your scalp but with the right care, you can lessen these effects.
-The following article provides information and suggestions from dermatologists:
+You may also notice more hair on your face and less on your scalp but you can lessen these effects with the right care.

 During the menopause your skin’s ability to maintain moisture levels is reduced which can be particularly noticeable in dry conditions such as the winter months with the heating on.